gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

         api_version="2024-06-01",
     )

-    # Compose the conversation using message types
+    # Compose the conversation
     messages = [
         SystemMessage("You are a helpful assistant."),
-        UserMessage("How many feet are in a mile?"), AssistantMessage("There are 5,280 feet in a mile.
-How else can I help you?"), UserMessage("How many meters is that?"),
+        UserMessage("How many feet are in a mile?"),
+        # You can add an AssistantMessage to continue the conversation if needed
+        # AssistantMessage("There are 5280 feet in a mile."),
     ]

     # Get the chat completion response